MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-application-guard/test-scenarios-md-app-guard.md

 **Applies to:**

 - Windows 10 Enterprise or Professional edition, version 1803
 - Windows 11 Enterprise or Professional edition, version 21H2.
-Data peristance is disabled by default in newer versions of Windows 11.
+Data persistence is disabled by default in newer versions of Windows 11.

 #### Download options